kennytm/borsholder/README.md

 [![crates.io](https://img.shields.io/crates/v/borsholder.svg)](https://crates.io/crates/borsholder)

 **borsholder** is a dashboard for monitoring the [Rust compiler repository]'s pull requests status.
-It is a combination of rust-lang/rust's [Homu queue] with useful information (labels, last comment, CI status, etc) obtained from the GitHub API.
+It is a combination of rust-lang/rust's [Homu queue] with useful information (labels, recent timeline, CI status, etc) obtained from the GitHub API.

 ![](doc/preview.png)